geesunandan/github-actions-task/README.md

 Here are few requirements that I have to setup for the deployment of this application.

-> [!Note]
-> If you cannot meet all the specification that is OK but please submit the assignment with your genuine approaches

 - Github Actions must be used for the pipelines.
 - Make sure to add .env file and .env.test for test environment for postgres connection.
 Refer .env.example